SplatTab/process-mode-indicator-v2/README.md

-# Process Mode Indicator
+# Process Mode Indicator V2

-A Godot editor plugin that adds indicators for nodes with a `process_mode` value different than the default (_Inherit_).
+A Godot editor plugin that adds indicators for nodes with a `process_mode` with left click to toggle from inherit and disabled and right click to cycle through process modes
+Modified to add indicator to inherit and button to toggle modes before was any value different than the default (_Inherit_).

 ![Screenshot](assets/screenshot.png)

-Modified to add indicator to all nodes even inherit and allow left clicking to switch from inherit to disabled and right click to toggle thru all process modes